-Appendix Q for tiny homes on a foundation is becoming widely accepted and welcomed by jurisdictions that benefit the consumer, builder and the jurisdiction to finally have a standard.
+Appendix Q for tiny homes on a foundation is becoming widely accepted and welcomed by jurisdictions that benefit the consumer, builder, and the jurisdiction to finally have a standard.
 I have been documenting the states and jurisdictions across the nation that have adopted Appendix Q and what I have discovered is the jurisdictions are grateful for a definition and a means to regulate tiny homes.

 We have a long way to go regarding movable tiny homes as permissible and permanent dwellings, but there has been great successes thanks to all the American Tiny House Advocates ( ATHA) as they forge the path.
-We owe a special thanks to Dan Fitzpartrick, the Director of Government Relations of both ATHA and THIA for opening doors in many jurisdictions in California which can be used as an example across the nation.
+We owe a special thanks to Dan Fitzpatrick, the Director of Government Relations of both ATHA and THIA for opening doors in many jurisdictions in California which can be used as an example across the nation.
 Nick Mosley, Vice President of ATHA and board member of THIA, has also been a key player in moving mountains in California, allowing moveable tiny homes as ADUs in backyards.

 Tiny Houses: Affordable Sustainable Eco-Friendly

 Dan Fitzpatrick gave lectures all across California and created a presentation on movable tiny homes that is an excellent tool if you are working with a jurisdiction.

 How Do I Get Zoning Passed In My Area For Tiny Houses In My Area?

 This is a great guide that we can all learn from written by Rene’ Hardee , Florida Chapter Leader of ATHA sharing her success story on Tiny House Talk.
 Details

 Affordable Housing Cannot Wait

 The New American Homeless

 We are in a crisis and there is a New American Homeless.
 Housing insecurity in the nation’s richest cities is far worse than government statistics claim.
 Just ask the Goodmans.